EPC Changes – April 2018

 - If the relevant improvement works have been carried out but the energy rating remains under a rating of E

 It’s also important to note that from April 2020, landlords will not be allowed to rent their property at all if the energy rating is F or G, even if there are tenants inside the property and in their contract.

 Let’s Move can help

-If require an EPC or you’re wondering if there’s anything you need to do before the new regulations come in, our team at Let’s Move can help.
-We can carry out an EPC from as little as £70, we can also quote you on the work that may need carrying out to achieve an EPC grade E or above.
+If you require an EPC for your property or you’re wondering if there’s anything else you can do to improve your EPC rating, our team at Let’s Move can help.
+We can quote you on the work that may need carrying out to achieve an EPC grade E or above and carry out an EPC from as little as £70.

 If You Need an EPC in Hull or a quotation for works required – Contact Let’s Move